pcmichaud/micro/docs/_sources/risque_en.rst.txt

 Choice Experiment I

-Draw an integer number between 0 and 99 with probability 1/100 for each integer integer:
+Draw an integer number between 0 and 99 with probability 1/100 for each integer:

 =========== == ==== =====
 Lotteries   0  1-10 11-99